syncfusion-content/install-docs/Common/Essential-Studio/Installation/Install-Essential-Studio-Offline-Installer.md

     ![](Offline-ES/Step-by-Step-Installation_img8.png)

 8. Once the Installation is complete, **Installation Summary** wizard will be displayed.
 Here you can check the list of platforms which are installed successfully and failed.
-Click on the **Getting Started** link to goto the UG documentation of the corresponding platform and **Launch Control Panel** to open the Syncfusion Control Panel.
 Click Finish to exit the Installation Summary wizard.

     ![](Offline-ES/Step-by-Step-Installation_img9.png)

+	* Click **Getting Started** link to goto the UG documentation of the corresponding platform.

+	* Click **Launch Control Panel** to open the Syncfusion Control Panel.